daqh/dubito-cli/README.md

 `dubito -q "gtx 1070" --install-cache  -i 1070 -e pc i7 ryzen --minimum-price 90 --remove-outliers -o json > out.json`

-## Iterate over the items every list page of a query
+## Iterate over the items of every list page of a query

 If you want to iterate over the items of every list page of a query you can use the `subito_list_page_item_iterator` function.
 This function takes a `SubitoListPage` object as input and returns a generator that yields the items of every list page of the query.
 The iterator will stop when finds a page with no items.